 LMM Members

-The club has about thirty members (at 22 July 04), with about ten regular attenders at meetings.
+The club has about ten regular paid-up members, and many other occasional attenders at meetings (June 2010), including students from the (local) University of Bedfordshire.
 There is a committee who organise activities and run the group.
 We hope to grow the membership to a viable club of about 15 or more active members.

 Some Member Profiles